-Paul is an Intellectual Property Litigation partner with over 25 years of experience in intellectual property matters.
+Paul is Senior Partner (IP Litigation) with over 35 years of experience in intellectual property matters.
 He has worked in both non-contentious and contentious matters relating to patents, covering a wide variety of technologies including complex chemical cases, electronics and mechanical patents.

 On the contentious side, he handled the successful defence of Black & Decker in an action brought by Electrolux, the outcome of which led to the Patents Court guidelines on experiments and expert’s reports.
 He was also involved in the erythropoietin litigation (Kirin Amgen) and stent litigation (Boston Scientific).